-- Children will eat in their classrooms except EYFS and Y5 who will eat in the hall in 2 sittings. - School lunches will be offered but the menu will look different to our normal offer.
+- Children will eat in their classrooms - School lunches will be offered but the menu will look different to our normal offer.
 Please view the menu on the website.

 Water and mid morning snack

 - Children will be encouraged to bring named water bottles to school. - Water fountains will only be used to refill water bottles and not for direct drinking. - Water fountains will be cleaned 3 times a day. - A mid morning piece of fruit or vegetable can be provided by parents.
 No other snacks will be allowed.
 The normal KS1 fruit and Veg scheme will not be in place. - Milk will not be offered to EYFS children in the morning for the start of the school year.